yuxinjin-whu/D-DFFNet/README.md

 * glob

 ### Training
-* Change dataset paths in data.py.
+* Set dataset paths in data.py.
 * Download depth pretrained model and put it to /D-DFFNet/depth_pretrained/.
-* Change save_path in train_single.py and train_kd.py to your saving path.
+* Set save_path in train_single.py and train_kd.py to your saving path.
 * Training in stage 1:
 `python train_single.py`
 * Training in stage 2:
 `python train_kd.py`

 ### Testing
+* Set path in test.sh to the pretrained model.
+* `bash test.sh`